Dr Pepper Bundt Cake

 When to make it

-For a potluck this is my reliable choice, since a bundt travels well, slices into a dozen neat pieces, and needs no frosting fuss, just the glaze.
-For a birthday it is an easy showstopper that I can bake the day before and glaze in the morning.
-Around the holidays I lean on the cherry variation so the chocolate gets a festive, black-forest note that suits the season.
-And for Sunday dinner it is the homey, no-fuss dessert I pull together while the main course cooks, ready to glaze by the time we sit down.
+For a potluck this is a reliable choice, since a bundt travels well, slices into a dozen neat pieces, and needs no frosting fuss, just the glaze.
+For a birthday it is an easy showstopper you can bake the day before and glaze in the morning.
+Around the holidays lean on the cherry variation so the chocolate gets a festive, black-forest note that suits the season.
+And for Sunday dinner it is the homey, no-fuss dessert to pull together while the main course cooks, ready to glaze by the time everyone sits down.

 Tips and swaps